muryoutaisuu/secretsfs/README.md

 **Do not use yet!!!**

-# Purpose of secretsfs
+# Purpose of *secretsfs*

-_secretsfs_ implements a fuse-filesytem, that allows to interact with secrets stored in a backend (called store) via simple filesysten-interacting commands.
+_secretsfs_ implements a FUSE-filesytem, that allows to interact with secrets stored in a backend (called store) via simple filesysten-interacting commands.
 One such store may be [Vault](https://github.com/hashicorp/vault).

 Output formats (called FIO, stands for File Input/Output) are treated like plugins and can be (de-)activated in a configuration file.
 Out of the box implemented FIOs are: